 For many women, lack of insurance or limited coverage prevents them from receiving critical medical care.
 We are able to accept Medicaid and uninsured patients into our program and provide them with prenatal and postpartum care for up to a year after delivery.

-- Care For Babies After Birth : Babies exposed to opiates during pregnancy may experience health complications after delivery.
-The Newborn Intensive Care Unit (NICU) at St. Louis Children’s Hospital offers the highest level of care available to newborns in need of specialized treatment.
-Our Washington University neonatologists in the NICU are available 24/7 to treat your baby for NAS and other potential complications after delivery.
+- Care for Babies After Birth : Babies exposed to substance abuse (including opiates) during pregnancy may experience health complications after delivery.
+The Newborn Intensive Care Unit (NICU) at St. Louis Children’s Hospital offers state-of-the-art level of care available to newborns in need of specialized treatment.
+Washington University neonatologists in the NICU are available 24/7 to treat your baby for potential complications after delivery.
 Care in Pregnancy also gives you access to Newborn medical physicians who will carefully monitor the health and development of your baby throughout the crucial first year of life.